ipspace/blog/content/posts/2026/06/goodbye-leaf-spine-networks.md

 On the other hand, if you build fabrics with tens of thousands of switches, you should definitely take a closer look.
 If you do, I'd love to hear your comments.

 [^HPA]: If you believe in the unlimited magic of novel approaches, please feel free to blame the HP acquisition.

+### Revision History

+2026-06-12
+: Added explanations by the authors of the AWS paper

+2026-06-15
+: Another author's explanation on the claimed cost savings